galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 ## Pulling data from Markdown files

 When the contents of your pages need to be fetched from some source, you'll most likely need a _source plugin_.
 If you need to fetch from the Wordpress API, there's a Wordpress source plugin.
-If you need to pull data from a MongoDB collection, theres a MongoDB source plugin.
+If you need to pull data from a MongoDB collection, there's a MongoDB source plugin.
 You can search the [Gatsby Plugin Library](https://www.gatsbyjs.org/plugins/) for the plugin that will do the job.
-Just search _'gatsby-source-'_, as this is the convention for naming source plugins.
+Just search _gatsby-source-_, as this is the convention for naming source plugins.

 For our Markdown files, `gatsby-source-filesystem` is the one.
 It just pulls data from the local filesystem.
 Let's play with it.